 Embark on a journey of discovery into one of the world`s largest repositories for river dwelling animals.
 Let your curiosity run wild across 2 zones in the park, Rivers Of The World and Wild Amazonia.
 Dive in to a whole new wildlife adventure to uncover over 5000 amazing land and aquatic animals representing 300 species!
 The River is Calling…

 In the River Safri part of the zoo, you can take a riverboat.
 But the queue was ridiculously long!
 So we skipped the boat ride and walked around in the park instead.
-You can, however, skip the line and buy e-tickets here and even get reduced ticket price.
+You can, however, skip the line and buy e-tickets here and get a reduced ticket price.
 Great deal!

 Here we saw some of the cutest and rarest animals in the whole Zoo, including my favorite the Giant Panda: